 All assessments are scored item by item so that scorers train on one item and one scoring guide at a time.
 This method is efficient only with electronic presentation of student responses.

 NAEP Scoring Procedures

 During the scoring of a particular item, a percentage of scored responses is randomly recirculated by the system to be rescored by a second scorer in order to check the consistency of current-year scoring.
-Five percent of responses are second-scored for large state samples, and 25 percent of responses are second-scored for smaller national samples.
+Five percent (or about 20,000) of student responses are second-scored for large samples and 25 percent (or about 2,000) of student responses are second-scored for smaller samples.
 This comparison of first and second scores yields the within-year interrater agreement.

 In addition, NAEP trend scoring is used to compare the consistency of scoring over time (i.e., cross-year interrater agreement).
 During trend scoring, the NAEP electronic scoring system allows for the presentation of a pool of scored responses from a prior assessment to current scorers.
 Comparing current scores to the scores given in the prior assessment offers the ability to generate reports to evaluate scoring consistency over time for a specific NAEP item.

-During training and scoring, any changes to existing documentation are captured by scoring staff, shared across scoring teams, and incorporated into the history of the NAEP item.
+During training and scoring, any changes to existing documentation are captured by scoring staff, shared across scoring teams, and documented in a record of the scoring history of the NAEP item.
 This is reviewed prior to the next scoring effort.